qwshen/spark-etl-framework/README.md

    --jars ./mysql-connector-jar.jar \
    --class com.qwshen.Launcher spark-etl-framework-0.1-SNAPSHOT.jar \
    --pipeline-def "./test.yaml#load users;load train" --application-conf ./common.conf,./environment.conf,./application.conf \
+   --var application.runtime.validationRun=true \
    --var process_date=20200921 --var environment=dev \
    --vars encryption_key=/tmp/app.key,password_key=/tmp/pwd.key \
-   --staging disabled --staging-uri hdfs://tmp/staging --staging-actions load-events,combine-users-events \
+   --staging-uri hdfs://tmp/staging --staging-actions load-events,combine-users-events \
-   --metrics-logging enabled --metrics-logging-uri hdfs://tmp/metrics-logging --metrics-logging-actions load-events,combine-users-events
+   --metrics-logging-uri hdfs://tmp/metrics-logging --metrics-logging-actions load-events,combine-users-events
 ```
 - If it is to run particular jobs from a pipeline, put the name of jobs separated by comma or semi-colon after the pipeline file, such as "test.yaml#load users;loading train".
 If no job name specified, it runs through all jobs.
 - When multiple config files are provided, configs from the next file override configs from the previous file.
 In above example, environment.conf overrides common.conf, and application.conf overrides environments.conf.
-- When the staging flag is set to off/disabled, no data will be staged even the staging uri and actions are specified or configuration in the pipeline.
-If the staging flag is not set, the staging behavior is controlled by the configuration - staging uri & actions.
+- If the application.runtime.validationRun is specified, it is to run through a validation across all jobs and actions from the pipeline, such as validating all columns are valid in a sql actor, etc. Values of application.runtime.validationRun could be:
+  - true - the validation run will be conducted, data is truncated from input, and no data is outputted;
+  - false - the validation run is disabled.
+This is the default value.
+  - position number => the validation run will be conducted, but for each action, only the number of records are selected from its output and moves forward for any downstream actions.
+  - negative number => equivalent as false. the validation run is turned off.
-- When the staging-uri & staging actions are specified, they override the staging-configuration defined in the configuration.
+- When the staging-uri & staging actions are specified, they override the staging-configuration defined in the pipeline.
-- When the metrics-logging flag is set to off/disabled, no metrics will be collected and persisted even the metrics-logging uri & actions are provided or configured in the pipeline.
-If the metrics-logging flag is not set, the metrics-logging behavior is controlled by the configuration - metrics logging uri and actions.
+- When the metrics-logging-uri & metrics-logging-actions are specified, they override the metrics-logging configuration defined in the pipeline.

 [Run a live example](docs/submit-job.md), and more [tutorials](docs/tutorials.md)